 - Medical problems (e.g., seizure or stroke)

 These are just some of the factors that can lead to the heightened risk of a head-on collision.
 Any of these scenarios may call for a different party to your lawsuit.
-Your Marion head-on collisions lawyer may begin the process of your claim, as there is a limited time to act.
-Call Bressman Law today for a free consultation at (614) 538-1116.
+Your head-on collisions car accident lawyer serving Marion may begin the process of your claim, as there is a limited time to act.

 Every U.S. state has a statute of limitations for civil injury liability, and Ohio is no different.
 According to Ohio Revised Code Section 2305.10, injured parties only have 24 months from the date of the accident to file a lawsuit.
 After this time elapses, courts might not hear a claim regarding any injury.

 However, two years is far too long to wait to pursue your legal rights.
-A Marion head-on collisions lawyer may be able to act right away to complete urgent tasks, such as:
+A head-on collisions car accident attorney serving Marion may be able to act right away to complete urgent tasks, such as:

 - Collecting or photographing perishable evidence from the field that the police may have missed